 You can soak up the history of Cowes.
-From royal houses to the birthplace of the hovercraft, Cowes have a wealth of history to explore, plenty of things to do.
+From royal houses to the birthplace of the hovercraft, Cowes have a wealth of history to explore, plenty of great things to do.
 Explore the beaches and countryside around, make sure you check out the harbour.

 The Isle of Wight Military and Heritage Museum.
 Bringing together items of historical interest.
 The museum holds an interesting mix of tanks, artefacts, other vehicles, small arms and a range of uniforms from the 1940’s to the present day.
 Learn about life in wartime and about those who contributed so much to the war effort as you investigate the replica street scene and other exhibits.